-When we launched YCW 80 in February, we asked for any stories about the peoples' experiences of the movement over the past 80 years.
+When we launched the 80th year of the YCW in England and Wales, we asked for any stories about the peoples' experiences of the movement over the past 80 years.
 Below are examples of some of the wonderful responses we've had.

 Thank you to all those who have responded so generously.